 Learning to drive a car is a massive experience for many and can be quite a challenge.
 It can be useful to try and get as many practice hours in as possible, and, as well as learning with an instructor, learners are also able to drive (whilst being supervised) in an average car.
 This can not only help them get some more hours behind the wheel but can help them get used to the car they intend to drive after they pass their test whilst learning.

-Dayinsure’s cheap learner driver insurance can help anyone between the ages of 17 and 35 and starts at as little as £8 for 2 hours coverage.
+Dayinsure’s cheap learner driver insurance can help anyone between the ages of 17 and 35.
 This is great for those who want to learn independently, as it means the car owner’s annual policy, including their No Claims Discount, won’t be affected if an accident should occur.
 It also means you are able to take out exactly the amount of coverage you need, rather than taking out a longer policy that you don’t use all of.

 In the event of emergencies